-This year, investment in passive equity funds, led by ETFs, will surpass actively managed funds.
+This year, investments in passive equity funds, led by ETFs, are expected to surpass investments in actively managed funds.
 ETF investing has grown alongside the rise of the robo-advisors.
-With the convenience of mobile trading, they are now the most actively traded security.
-If you are not yet part of the ETF investing movement, investing in ETFs is as easy as ordering an Uber taxi.
-Investors buy ETFs while standing in line at the post office, riding the subway or listening to the opening movement at the symphony.
+With the convenience of mobile trading, they are now readily available both at the exchanges and online.

-With an indisputable place in most any diversified investment portfolio, ETF assets have swelled to over $5 trillion.
-ETFs are sold by online brokers, banks, large mutual fund suppliers, and robo-advisors.
+With an indisputable place in almost any diversified investment portfolio, ETF assets have swelled to over $5 trillion.
+They are sold by online brokers, banks, large mutual fund suppliers, and via robo-advisors.
 Online brokers provide one or all of the following ETF investment options.